adamnfish/quack-stanley/notes.md

 + Stanley pictures on loading screens

 GENERAL
-+ enforce at least one other player on game start
 + track "product" to help buyer choose and for standings
 + change screen name to player name in API so error messages match UI
 + Show joined players on CreatorWaiting screen